[QODBC-Desktop] A detailed tutorial about how to create a multi-line Invoice

 How to create a Job Invoice

-To create a job invoice, with a "EMPTY" InvoiceLine line between two invoice lines, run each of these insert statements in VB Demo one after each other without disconnecting like this:
+To create a job invoice with an "EMPTY" InvoiceLine line between two invoice lines, run each of these insert statements in QODBC Test Tool one after each other without disconnecting like this:

 Step 4 - View the Job Invoice in QuickBooks

 Note: Further examples of QODBC SQL Scripts for QuickBooks Transactions may be found with these FAQs.
-In order to create QuickBooks transactions using QODBC you must have either a 30 Day QODBC Evaluation or a QODBC Pro Read Write license.
+To create QuickBooks transactions using QODBC, you must have either a 30 Day QODBC Evaluation or a QODBC Pro Read Write license.

-The examples and screen dumps shown here are from the Australian edition of QuickBooks.
-USA, Canadian and UK versions of QuickBooks do differ in appearance and operation, however, the technique shown still applies.
+The examples and screen dump shown here are from the Australian edition of QuickBooks.
+USA, Canadian, and UK versions of QuickBooks differ in appearance and operation.
+However, the technique shown still applies.